 Eric Asimov penned a line that has stayed with me ever since.
 "No country has had its wine map filled in so intriguingly over the last 25 years as Spain.
 And perhaps no country has rewarded wine consumers more with a combination of value and enticement."
 It's true.
-Spain is sprawling but fragmented patchwork of wine culture and certainly one of the most important wine countries in the world.
-As such can only be fully explored through its individual regions and appellations.
+Spain is a sprawling but fragmented patchwork of wine culture and certainly one of the most important wine countries in the world.
+Rioja inevitably occupies most consumers' attention, but the regions and their respective appellations deserve to be looked at in depth.

 Andalusia | Aragon | Asturias | Cantabria | Castile and Leon | Castille-La-Mancha | Catalonia | Madrid | Valencia | Extremadura | Galicia | Balearic Islands | Canary Islands | Navarre | Basque Country | Murcia | La Rioja